jack-champagne/jackchampagne.com/content/posts/2020-06-16-birthday-recently.md

 * ~~I want to set up a little stand at the base of my bed for a projector setup~~
 * ~~I want to write more of these posts.
 (Am wondering right now if having this private information exposed is a privacy concern of mine.)~~
 * ~~I want to create a comprehensive todo list focused around my health~~
-* I want to clean out the garage
 * I want to set up an r-pi cluster compute server
 * I want to get my part 107
 * ~~I want to play more minecraft with my girlfriend~~